The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems

 This section analyzes how changing the adoption factor affects adoption by potential riders.
 Recall that the adoption factor $\rho$ is used in the choice model to decide whether travelers adopt the ODMTS: Potential riders adopt the system if the ODMTS travel time is at most $\rho$ times the travel time by car.
 Figure~\ref{fig:adoption-percent} shows the different adoption rates for non-local potential riders when the network is designed for different scenarios and different adoption factors ranging from $\rho=1.4$ (less willing to adopt) to $\rho=1.6$ (more willing to adopt).
 Even without DBLs, adoption rates are typically high (above 50\%) across scenarios and adoption factors.
 However, this is not the case for the expected scenario with adoption factor $\rho=1.4$: Relatively low congestion favors driving by car.
 This, combined with less willingness to adopt the ODMTS, results in an adoption rate closer to 20\%.
 Introducing DBLs in this situation has a major effect on adoption, which climbs to above 60\%.
 This demonstrates the effectiveness of DBLs in attracting non-local riders.

 Figure~\ref{fig:cum_dist_odmts_vs_car} explains why DBLs are so effective in increasing adoption.
 It considers the networks designed for $\rho=1.5$ and shows the ratio of ODMTS to car travel times for all non-local potential riders under the different scenarios.
+In other words, it shows the actual ratio that the potential riders observe, where riders adopt if the ratio is at most $\rho = 1.5$.
 These curves are very steep.
-For example, in the expected scenario without DBLs ridership quickly increases around the 1.5 ratio.
+For example, in the expected scenario without DBLs ridership quickly increases around the $1.5$ cut-off.
 Including DBLs makes the ODMTS more competitive and moves the curves to the left, resulting in a sharp increase in adoption, especially when adoption was previously low.